-5.2.2.4 Preset snap shot memories
+6.2.2.4 Preset snap shot memories

 You can select up to four presets, anywhere on the map interface, and save them on up to four snap shot memories.
-You will be able to use those four presets on the "Morphing View" (see below for more details) to create new sounds by morphing feature.

-Of course, you can save any kind of type of presets on these four snap memories.
+You will be able to use those four presets on the "Morphing View" (see below for more details) to create new sounds by using the morphing feature.
+Of course, you can save any kind of type of presets on these four snapshot memories.

-To save a preset on a snap memory:
+To save a preset on a snapshot memory:

-- Select a preset on the sound map main interface. - ▶ Hold the "Shift" key and select one of the four snap memory button.
-The snap memory button is now highlighted in red. - Repeat the same actions if you wish to save presets on the three other snap memories.
+- Select a preset on the sound map main interface. - ▶ Hold the "Shift" key and select one of the four snapshot memory button.
+The snapshot memory button is now highlighted in red. - Repeat the same actions if you wish to save presets on the three other snapshot memories.

-When all memories already contain a saved preset, you can replace them with other presets:
+If all memories already contain a saved preset, you can replace them with other presets: